DaveBackus/Data_Bootcamp_Book/installing-python.md

 **Step 1.
 Download the Anaconda installer.**

 * Click **[HERE](http://continuum.io/downloads)** or Google "Anaconda downloads."
-* Scroll to find "Anaconda for Windows" or further down for Macs "Anaconda for OS X."
+* Scroll to find "Anaconda for Windows" or further down for "Anaconda for OS X."
 * Find the option for **Python 3.5.** **NOT** Python 2.7!
 If you get 2.7, you'll have to start over.
 * Click the **64-bit Graphical Installer** to start the download.